 I will utilize a culture medium more consistent with the host lung for C. neoformans growth prior to re-seeding and examine further environmental stimuli present in the lung environment, such as pH, ionic strength, divalent cations, mucins and nutrient limitation which may have synergistic or antagonistic effects on anti-fungal activity.

 I will examine fresh and fixed cells to determine any physiological/morphological changes under each condition.
-I will extract RNA for further qualitative and quantitative analysis using qPCR and RNA-seq.
+I will extract RNA for further qualitative and quantitative analysis using RTqPCR and RNA-seq.

 Aim 2: Investigate how bacteria influence gene expression in C. neoformans.